 When you are travelling for long periods of time, the cost of accommodation can be expensive.
-Even staying in budget hotels or hostels in popular destinations can add up rapidly in peak season.
+Even staying in budget hotels or hostels in popular destinations can add up rapidly.
 If you want to get the most out of your money and travel for longer, Couchsurfing is the perfect option to stay in a new place for free, meet locals and add something different to your adventure.

 What Is Couchsurfing?